PROGRAM OFFERING

 1. Teaching and learning activities are constructively aligned to the achievement of the expected learning outcomes

-In order to ensure that students can entirely meet the program expected learning outcomes, each course is designed to meet specific learning outcomes.
+To ensure that students can entirely meet the program’s expected learning outcomes, each course is designed to meet specific learning outcomes.
 The CM program is student-centered, offering students opportunities to study at their own pace and interest.
 Lectures continuously stimulate and nurture their students’ active and reflective learning in many activities:

 • Lecturers are intertwined by questions and answers to encourage class and group discussion.